macocu/GINCO-Genre-Annotation-Guidelines/index.md

 ### Issues and how we address them with processing methods
 * machine translation – no automatic method for filtering -> if you have reason to believe that most of the domain is machine-translated, mark the domain as *bad*
 * generated text – no automatic method for filtering -> if 75% of page or more is generated text, mark as *bad*
 * foreign language – paragraphs in another language will be detected with automatic language identifier.
-However, the identifier might not be able to differentiate between closely related languages, e.g. between Serbian and Croatian -> mark the page as *bad* if everything is in another language; mark as *bad* if most of the page is in related language (very useful information)
+However, the identifier might not be able to differentiate between closely related languages, e.g. between Serbian and Croatian -> mark the page as *bad* if everything is in another language; mark as *bad* if most of the page is in related language
-(e.g. in domain *mycity-military.com* (no. 151 in Croatian list) you can mark this as *lq*, if there is some ok Croatian in between)
 * non-textual (lists, no full sentences) – word phrases in the target language might still be useful for us, we don’t necessarily want to discard such pages -> prefer marking it as *low quality*

 Otherwise, whenever the issues are present, but do not meet the criteria for *bad*, mark as *low quality*.
 If you are not sure whether the domain is "bad enough”, mark it as *low quality*.